 I am an aboriginal Bradfordian and can trace my family history through eight generations and 200 years to pre-industrial Bradford.
 I am known for my interest in the origins and history of Bradford sport, in particular football and Bradford City AFC.
-To date I have authored four books, collaborated on another three and been involved in the production of a further four.
+I co-founded The City Gent fanzine in 1984 and to date I have authored four books, collaborated on another three and been involved in the production of a further four.
 I am currently working on one more…

 For my sins I am a longstanding Bradford City supporter with an extensive collection of memorabilia and artefacts featuring both City and Bradford (Park Avenue).
 I am particularly interested in the history of both clubs as well as that of my home, Bratfud.